Prescott Culture Migration in Prehistory

 When examining paths of migration my goal was to gather and document as much data as I could using a noninvasive approach from Prescott sites located across the expansive landscape which was inhabited in prehistory.
 All data examined and recorded derives from a total of eighteen excavated and non-excavated Prescott and Chino phase site locations.
 Although excavated sites contain some left over surface features and material remains, it was critical to review all site reports and attributes pertaining to features located in the vicinity of the project areas.
 One internal and external attribute that I studied heavily was ceramic data.
 Due to the diagnostic nature of decorated ceramics we know how different communities interacted with each other across established territorial boundaries (“Mimbres and Paquime Relationships”).
 In Prescott dominant trade is displayed in ceramic data involving the Sinagua, Puebloan, and Hohokam cultural traditions from the North and South.
 Beyond localized trade systems across Arizona, ancient trade routes lead far south into Central Mexico where monumental civilizations were governed by the force of power and hierarchy.
 Shifting back into localized trade networks, I have argued that ceramic vessel trade amongst prehistoric people in the American Southwest was not governed based on the vessel style and iconography alone.
 Rather, cultural groups desired the items that were inside the vessel.
 Items of interest inside the vessel could have included corn, agave beer, shell, argillite, hides, and minerals, salts, and much more.

 In documenting ceramic sherds located on the surface and collected remains over the past six years at eighteen total Prescott Culture sites, I noticed a pattern of possible migration that could explain where the prehistoric people of the Prescott area went.
-After observing and recording ceramic types within our selected sites, there seems to be an absence of decorated Prescott black-on-gray pottery at few dwellings located in and around Williamson Valley.
+After observing and recording ceramic types within our selected sites, there seems to be a low frequency of decorated Prescott black-on-gray pottery at a few dwellings located in and around Williamson Valley.
 However, at these sites decorated red-on-buff and black-on-white sherds are common throughout the cultural landscape.
-One can argue the observation of cultural limitation and decreased contact with outside groups at sites across the Williamson Valley landscape, however, it becomes far less complex when examining adjacent sites which sit 90 meters or less away.
-An example that comes to mind involves Indian Peak Pueblo and the Walnut Creek Pit houses.
+One can argue the observation of cultural limitation in local material technologies and distribution.
+However, it becomes far less complex when examining adjacent sites which sit 90 meters or less away.
+An example that comes to mind involves Indian Peak Pueblo and Walnut Creek Pit houses.
 The Indian Peak site contains a heavy concentration of black-on-gray and black-on-white pottery, while completely absent of red-on-buff ceramics.
-Roughly 80 meters away, the Walnut Creek site is absent of black-on-gray pottery but heavier concentrated with imported red-on-buff and black-on-white typologies.
-At first this sharply defined difference in pottery types can be confusing when lumping both sites together as a single occupation.
-However, after carful observation, the architecture of both sites are completely different.
-The Walnut Creek site consists of sone lined pit homes which date back to the late Prescott phase, whereas Indian Peak is constructed of pueblo architecture and towering walls dating into the Chino phase.
-Indeed, these differences in architectural features explains why there are differences in ceramic types at each site.
-Simply stated, the Walnut Creek site site had earlier occupation with Hohokam and Puebloan trade influences, whereas Indian Peak is void of Hohokam trade but consistent with Puebloan trade through time and space.
+Roughly 80 meters away, the Walnut Creek site carries a very low frequency of black-on-gray pottery but heavier concentrated with imported red-on-buff and black-on-white typologies.
+The Walnut Creek site consists of stone lined pit homes which date back to the late Prescott phase, whereas Indian Peak is constructed of pueblo architecture and towering walls dating into the Chino phase.
+The Walnut Creek site had earlier occupation with Hohokam and Puebloan trade influences, whereas Indian Peak is void of Hohokam trade but consistent with Puebloan trade through time and space.
 Moreover, it appears that locally produced black-on-gray decorated ceramics completely replaced red-on-buff ceramics at Indian Peak.

 Moving farther southeast in the Prescott area, sites are quite scattered throughout the landscape and archaeological variation displayed in decorated ceramics are no different than Williamson Valley.
 Two large occupations labeled Wilkinson Mound and Stancil Pueblo carried a long range of human occupation and as a result left many material remains behind for archaeological investigations.
 The western edge of Stancil Pueblo is a hilltop site that dates back to the later Chino Phase, whereas Wilkinson Mound has multiple occupations beginning in the Prescott Phase and ending in the Chino Phase.
 Due to the amount of land at both sites, it took me four years to fully document both sites including their features and material remains left behind.
 After considerable surface analysis, both sites carry a heavy concentration of black-on-gray and a moderate amount of black-on-white ceramics.
 While Stancil Pueblo does not carry any red-on-buff assemblages, Wilkinson Mound carries many pieces of Hohokam imported ceramics which appears to belong to different vessels.
 When studying the occupational phases of Wilkinson Mound we find that this site is a very unique compared to all other Prescott Culture dwellings.
 Most sites have limited occupational phases whereby the individuals whom lived at each location abandoned it by breaking their items, burning the structures, and moving onto a new location.
 However, Wilkinson Mound seems to be quite the opposite.
 The decorated red-on-buff ceramics suggest this site was first occupied during the Hohokam Colonial period around AD 750 – 950 (Haury 210-214) .
 Instead of abandoning the site, occupants continued to live there and constructed a pueblo mound during the Chino Phase.
 Additionally, there is a presence of imported Hohokam Sacaton Phase ceramics dating from 950 – 1050, thus suggesting a continual occupation as mentioned above (Haury 205-209).
 The question now becomes, Can we compare these two sites to other cultural sites in the Prescott area but excluding Williamson Valley?